 - Foundation piles: These are the empty piles at the beginning of the game.
 You’ll build them up as you go, usually starting with aces.

 - Tableau piles: These are the workable piles on the table.
 They are shuffled and dealt before the card game starts.

 Yukon plays much like regular Klondike solitaire, but with a few important alterations to gameplay.

-Only kings can be moved into empty columns — or tableau piles with kings as the bottom card.
+- Only kings can be moved into empty tableau columns.

-Foundations must be built in suit in ascending order e.g. ace of spades to king of spades
+- Foundations must be built by suit in ascending order, for example, from Ace of Spades to King of Spades.

-You can move cards from a foundation pile to a tableau pile — strategic backtracking is allowed
+- You can move cards from a foundation pile to a tableau pile, so strategic backtracking is allowed.

 Going in with a strategy will both increase your odds of winning and make the game more enjoyable.
 Here are a few tips to get you started.